-In Chapter 4, Keen Independent analyzed the impact that barriers in business ownership would have on the base figure for FHWA-funded contracts if African Americans, Native Americans and white women owned businesses at the same rate as similarly-situated non-minorities and white men.
+Keen Independent analyzed the impact that those barriers in business ownership would have on the base figure if these groups owned businesses at the same rate as similarly situated nonminorities and white men.
 This type of inquiry is sometimes referred to as a "but for" analysis because it estimates the availability of MBE/WBEs but for the effects of race- and gender-based discrimination.